All Episodes

 We have Richard Goss with us.

-He owns a fine woodworking business on Long Island, has some private pilot experience, is an avid radio control airplane model flyer, has very sharp eyesight, and very special spatial awareness Which you must have to fly a model.
+He owns a fine woodworking business on Long Island, had some private pilot experience, is an avid radio control airplane model flyer, has very sharp eyesight and very special spatial awareness, which you must have to fly a model.

 Richard is a non-drinker.

-He was sitting on the West Hampton Yacht Squadron's patio, looking across Mariches Bay to the Barrier Island, and he saw what he thought was a large firework launched from inland, or from the island, climbing straight up, traveling straight out to sea, leveling off, and then making a hard left turn Just before it exploded.
+He was sitting on the West Hampton Yacht Squadron's patio looking across Meriches Bay to the Barrier Island, and he saw what he thought was a large firework launched from inland or from the island, climbing straight up, traveling straight out to sea, leveling off, and then making a hard left turn just before it exploded.

 Let us first now go to William or Bill Donaldson.